How to Secure Video Streaming for Your Enterprise

 5. Stay ahead of the latest cybersecurity trends

-Cyber criminals are constantly fine-tuning their hacking capabilities, meaning enterprises have to similarly evolve to stay ahead of threats and prevent data breaches.
-The right enterprise video platform will be built according to the industry’s highest security standards, ensuring your sensitive video content stays safe behind a robust, comprehensive security infrastructure that is constantly updated to meet emerging threats.
+Cybercriminals are constantly fine-tuning their hacking capabilities, meaning enterprises have to similarly evolve to stay ahead of threats and prevent data breaches.
+The right online video platform will be built according to the industry’s highest security standards, ensuring your sensitive video content stays safe behind a comprehensive security infrastructure that is constantly updated to meet emerging threats.

 Vbrick’s enterprise video platform is equipped with a robust set of security features to maximize performance and enhance online video experiences.
 These features include:

 • Comprehensive video encryption: Vbrick encrypts and centralizes all video content to protect it from harmful internal and external actors.
-Whether the video is in storage or moving within your network (and beyond), Vbrick’s video encryption software prevents malicious actors from accessing and stealing video content.
+Whether the video is in storage or moving within your network (and beyond), Vbrick’s AES encryption prevents malicious actors from accessing and stealing video content.

 • Access controls: Vbrick’s access controls enable users to limit unauthorized access to video content creation, manipulation, and distribution.
 Users can also flag and block unauthorized viewers from consuming specific videos, giving enterprises more control over the internal consumption of sensitive video content.

 • Ransomware protection: Our enterprise video platform is built according to the industry’s highest security standards.
-In addition to being SOC 2 audited and GDPR compliant, Vbrick has the only FedRamp-certified enterprise video platform on the market.
+In addition to being SOC 2 audited and GDPR compliant, Vbrick offers the only FedRamp-certified online video platform on the market.
 We provide the security infrastructure needed to facilitate video content protection against harmful ransomware threats, preserving data integrity and privacy.

 • User activity auditing: System admins gain complete oversight of all changes made to every video stream or webcast contained in their video content library, including the information that was changed and which user initiated the change.
 This helps them pinpoint compliance issues when they arise and undo possible unwanted changes.